Chajax/ChajaxUsefullParts/README.md

 # ChajaxUsefullParts
-An almagamation of usefull things
+An assortment of usefull things

 These are just a bunch of 3d files i made out of sheere boredom.
 None are guaranteed to work.